 Here’s how to integrate demand and supply initiatives and techniques into your procurement strategies.

-A look at the strategies that retailers and their service partners use to improve last mile delivery for direct-to-consumer sales.
+Take a look at the strategies that retailers and their service partners use to improve last-mile delivery for direct-to-consumer sales.

 Third-party logistics providers are future-proofing supply chains, using a toolbox filled with business insights, predictive capabilities, and other new solution sets.